anselmbradford/SanityBox/README.md

 Webdriverio can visit multiple pages, but the screenshots appear to happen before the page has navigated away from the homepage.
-At the moment this POF is only working on one page at a time (but multiple responsive sizes at a time work).
+At the moment this proof-of-concept is only working on one page at a time (but multiple responsive sizes at a time work).

 ### The generated images are blank!